 Who Can Donate Blood?

-Anyone who is 17 years old , weighs at least 110 pounds, is in general good health, and meets the minimum eligibility requirements may give blood as often as every 56 days.
+Anyone who is 17 years old , weighs at least 110 pounds, is in general good health, and meets the eligibility requirements may give blood.
 All donors must provide a photo ID or two other forms of identification, including date of birth.

-Note: By law, students 17-years or older are not required to have parental consent to give blood (click here and read section 709 for more information on the law).
-The school hosting the drive can choose to require parental permission, but it would be the responsibility of the schools to obtain those permissions.
+Note: By law, individuals 17-years or older are not required to have parental consent to give blood (click here and read section 709 for more information on the law).

-- Whole blood donors can donate approximately every two months (56 days).
+- Whole blood donors can donate every 56 days.

 - Platelet donors (plateletpheresis) can donate approximately every two weeks (14 days).
 Donors are eligible to give platelets if they have a height, weight and platelet count ratio that is conducive to giving.